rasterio/rasterio/docs/windowed-rw.rst

 .. code-block:: python

-    ((10, 30), (10, 30))
+    ((10, 20), (10, 20))

-specifies a 20 x 20 window with origin at row 10 and column 10.
-Use of `None` for a range value indicates either 0 (for start) or the full raster height or width (for stop).
-For example,
+specifies a 10 x 10 window with origin at row 10 and column 10.
+Use of `None` for a range value indicates either 0 (in the start position) or the full raster height or width (in the stop position).
+The window tuple

 .. code-block:: python